John Hedges (Malmesbury MP)

 John Hedges or Hodges (by 1503 – 12 January 1562), of Malmesbury, Wiltshire, was an English politician.

 Family

-Hedges married, by 1531, Joan Howell, probably the daughter of John Howell of Somerset.
-They had at least one son and two daughters.
-He also had an illegitimate daughter.
+Hedges married, by 1531, Joan Howell, probably the daughter or widow of John Howell of Somerset.
+At the time of his death he had a son Thomas and two married daughters, Margaret Ferney and Elizabeth Smith.
+He also had an illegitimate daughter Joan.
+His family would later adopt the spelling Hodges.

 Career

+Hedges was a leading clothier in Malmesbury.
+He purchased the manor of Shipton Moyne, Gloucestershire in 1544 from Lord Stourton.
+He subsequently also acquired the manor of Easton Grey, Wilts.
 He was a Member (MP) of the Parliament of England for Malmesbury in October 1553, April 1554 and November 1554.

+He made his will in 1560, asking to be buried in Malmesbury, where he continued to live.
+He died in January 1562.